-2.4.2 Indebtedness
+2.4.1 Indebtedness

-The Group has a significant amount of debt.
-A breach of the terms of the Group's current or future financing agreements may cause the lenders to require repayment of the financing immediately and to enforce security granted over the Group's assets, including its subsidiaries.
-If the Group is unable to comply with the terms of the financing agreements and accordingly is required to obtain additional amendments or waivers from its lenders relating to an existing or prospective breach of one or more covenants in its financing agreements, the lenders may require the Group to pay significantly higher interest going forward.
+The Group has a significant amount of debt, and is subject to restrictive debt covenants.
+Notably, the terms of the Company's Senior Secured Bond Loan (as defined below) restricts, subject to certain carve-outs and exceptions, the Company's ability to make certain payments, merge, demerge and dispose of assets, grant security over its assets and to incur additional financial indebtedness.
+A breach of the terms of the Group's current or future financing agreements may cause the lenders to require repayment of the financing immediately and to enforce security granted over the Group's assets, including its subsidiaries, which in turn could have a material adverse effect on the Group and its ability to carry on business operations.

+Further, if the Group is unable to comply with the terms of the financing agreements and accordingly is required to obtain additional amendments or waivers from its lenders relating to an existing or prospective breach of one or more covenants in its financing agreements, the lenders may require the Group to pay significantly higher interest going forward.

-2.4.3 Defaults and insolvency of subsidiaries
+2.4.2 Defaults and insolvency of subsidiaries